 Another sample goal focuses on how much revenue marketing is sourcing.
 The report below shows a listing of all the sources of leads from marketing, sales, and telesales activities.
 5.2M was sourced by marketing out of 14.7M in total.
 Marketing is sourcing 35% of the revenue so it looks like 30% would not be too much of a stretch.
 Maybe you should up your goal to 40% to give your team something to work towards.

 Influence 60% of Revenue with Marketing Programs

 Next is influence.
 How much revenue is influenced by marketing?
 This metric focuses on not just the first touch as in sourcing but all the touches throughout the buying cycle whether the customer is researching information about your product, learning more on a Webinar, attending a special prospect luncheon.
-All those activities are touches and can be given credit for contributing to the deal using the Full Circle CRM Weighted Campaign Influence Models.
+All those activities are touches and can be given credit for contributing to the deal using the weighted campaign attribution models.
 Here’s a report below that shows how much revenue marketing is influencing.

 In this report, you can see the marketing is influencing 15.5M in revenue during this period.
 If the total revenue for the company is 30M for the period, marketing is influencing about 52% of the total revenue.
 So that if the goal is 60%, there’s some work to be done investigating the effectiveness of all the programs, emphasizing execution on programs that provide more influence and de-emphasizing programs that have less influence.

 Improve Deal Velocity by 10%

 Lastly and very importantly are velocity goals.
 Focusing on activities that shorten the sales cycle is a revenue driver for any company and it’s nice to know what kinds of activities are driving the best velocity.